-- 1. PACE Administration Contract.
+- PACE Administration Contract.
 Pursuant to 35-A M.R.S.A. §10154(2)(A)(2) and (B), the Municipality will enter into a PACE administration contract with the Trust to administer the functions of the PACE program for the Municipality.
-The PACE administration contract with the Trust will establish the administration of the PACE program including, without limitation, that: - a) a. the Trust will enter into PACE agreements with owners of qualifying property in the Municipality's PACE district; - b) the Trust, or its agent, will create and record a Notice of the PACE agreement in the appropriate County Registry of Deeds to create a PACE mortgage;
+The PACE administration contract with the Trust will establish the administration of the PACE program including, without limitation, that: - a) the Trust will enter into PACE agreements with owners of qualifying property in the Municipality's PACE district;